TheBigBookMan/grad-dip/Cyber Security/Security Controls.md

 	- the order and size of functions, categories, subcategories in core do not imply the sequence or importance of achieving them. the structure of the core is intended to resonate most with those charged with operationalising risk management within an organisation
 	- **The Framework Core (GIPDRR)**- Function/Category/Category Identifier
 		- **Govern (GV)**-
+			- establish governance
+			- understand and manage the organisations cybersecurity risk management strategy, roles, responsibilities, legal requirements and risk tolerance
+			- all about setting the direction and oversight
 			- Organisations cybersecurity risk management strategy, expectations and policy are established, communicated and monitored
 			- Govern function provies outcomes to inform what an organisation may do to achieve and prioritise the outcomes of the other five functions in context of mission and stakeholder expectations
 			- Governance activities are critical for incorporating cybersecurity into an organisations broader enterprise risk management (ERM) strategy